-Your skin, which is medically termed the Integumentary System, isn’t just a means to protect or cover your muscles, organs and bones.
+Your skin, which is medically termed the Integumentary System, isn’t just a means to protect or cover your muscles, organs, and bones.
 In fact, your skin is an organ itself – the largest organ in your body!
-It helps regulate your body temperature, dispose of waste materials and plays a vital role towards your overall health.
+It helps regulate your body temperature, dispose of waste materials, and plays a vital role in your overall health.
 The color and appearance of your skin can even define your heritage and ancestry.
 But there’s more to your skin than you may think.
 Here are some fun and surprising facts about skin to help you better appreciate this large organ in your body:

 - Your skin makes up about 15% of your total body weight.